OneLondon Health Data Strategy Programme

 For the NHS, patient-led booking helps to reduce missed appointments.

 If you have been referred from your GP to a hospital taking part, you will receive more information from that hospital about how to access and use the NHS App.

 Late in 2022, as part of a pilot programme, the first 28 care homes in the Capital were connected to the London Care Record.
 This meant that for the first time they could see wider and key information about their residents from a range of health and care settings across London.
 This includes allergies, test results and care plans as well as GP data and hospital discharge summaries.

 Evaluation of the pilot programme showed:

-Following this pilot programme work will now begin to provide access to the London Care Record to all of London’s 1,500 care homes.
+Following this pilot programme work has begun to provide access to the London Care Record to all of London’s 1,500 care homes.
 This will take place in a phased approach over the next couple of years.
-Details of this will be available here due course.

 Universal Care Plan (UCP)

 The London Universal Care Plan is an NHS service that enables every Londoner to have their care and support wishes digitally shared with healthcare professionals across the capital.

 A care plan is created following a conversation between a healthcare professional (such as a doctor or nurse) and the person in their care.
 Throughout the conversation, the healthcare professional will listen, understand and make notes on:

 What is important to the person in their day-to-day life